 The York Central Historic Core Conservation Area (YCHCCA) is one of the largest and most complex in England with 24 character areas forming the larger conservation area.
+It was adopted by Planning Committee on 24th November 2011.

 Each one is dealt with as a separate character statement covering the following areas: